manvirag/tech_learning_tinkering/hld/problems/news_feed/readme.md

 - if workder fail to cache -> cache will expire after some time or we can have refresher in some period.
 - or use saga with new feed db and update cache offline.

+####
+- similar to above there can be more question like if user following very high user etc.
+- so most of time rather thinking about the 0.01% cases, system have product limit like linkedin allow limited connections, twitter allow limited pages to be scrolled.

 #### Relation table:

 Usecase: